eclipse-glsp/glsp-website-source/content/gallery/constrainedlayout.md

 post = "©  logi.cals GmbH"

 [asset]
-  image = "navigation.gif"
+  image = "constrained-layout.gif"
 +++

-A custom editor showing the navigation bewteen a diagram and source code.
+An example for an editor with constrained layouts.